open-seneca/modular-aq-sensor/README.md

 # CambikeSensor

-## A cyclist’s mobile sensor hub for big data citizen science.
+## A cyclistâ€™s mobile sensor hub for big data citizen science.

+Please refer to our wiki page to learn about the assembly of the hardware to build a CamBike sensor youself: wiki.cambikesensor.net

-If you want to build our sensor hub based on the Black Pill board, you need to flash some code using the Arduino IDE.
+If you have already built your kit and want to flash the code to the Black Pill board, you are exactly right here.
 Here is how:

 a) Wiring and onboard jumpers: